 - Au Pair Host Family Story: Kati & George

 - EurAupair Host Families Reviews

 One of the most frequent questions people ask us is can our au pairs drive a car?
 The answer is yes.

 EurAupair only accepts applicants who have a driver’s license.
 We know many families will rely on their au pairs to drive children to and from school, to sporting events or on fun outings.
 Knowing they have successfully passed a written and behind the wheel test and have experience driving in the home country reassures host families that these au pairs will be able to transport both themselves and children.

-Of course, driving in the USA may have some difference from driving in our au pairs home country.
+Of course, driving in the USA may have some differences from driving in your au pairs home country.

 Offer Assistance With U.S. Driving

 Before you allow your au pair to drive, assist her in getting a state license and take a few spins with her behind the wheel.
 Make sure she feels comfortable with your car as well as the driving laws governing your state.
 Some countries do not drive on the same side of the road as the U.S., and that could be a major change you will need to monitor.
 Other things to watch for include: